THOMASELOVE/theater/README.md

 ## If I'm a student/friend/neighbor/colleague of yours, are you expecting me to come see you in theater?

 I'm always delighted to see anyone I know at any show I do.
 Please do come if you are interested.

-But please feel no obligation.
-Attending (or not attending) a show I'm in carries no weight with me at all in any professional capacity.
+I also have various professional roles (as a teacher, for example) where I have some nominal control over other people's happiness or work.
+If you're someone who interacts with me professionally, please feel no obligation to attend a show I'm in.
+Attending (or not attending) a show I'm in carries **no** weight with me at all in any professional capacity.